justsomedevnotes/kubernetes-ingress-contour/README.md

 ```
 Few items to point out with the Ingress resource and curl command.
 * host is nothing more than something I made up since it is on my local system and I update the header when I make the actual curl call.
 This makes it easy for testing.
-* Worker1 is one of the nodes in my Kubernetes cluster.
+* Worker1 is one of the nodes in my Kubernetes cluster and has an entry in /etc/hosts.
 * Path is to the root of the host; "/"
 * Backend is the service that we exposed above.